Energy Markets, Policy, and Regulation

 All official communications from the Penn State World Campus are sent to students' Penn State email accounts.
 Be sure to check your Penn State account regularly, or forward your Penn State email to your preferred email account, so you don't miss any important information.

 If you are prevented from completing this course within the prescribed amount of time, it is possible to have the grade deferred with the concurrence of the instructor.
 To seek a deferred grade, you must submit a written request (by email or U.S. post) to your instructor describing the reason(s) for the request.
 It is up to your instructor to determine whether or not you will be permitted to receive a deferred grade.
 If, for any reason, the course work for the deferred grade is not complete by the assigned time, a grade of "F" will be automatically entered on your transcript.

 I do not expect any "late work."
 In exceptional circumstances, you should contact me.
 The earlier you contact me to request a late submission, the better.
 Requests will be considered on a case by case basis.
-Generally, late assignments will be assessed a penalty of at least 20 points per day late and will not be accepted more than one week after original due date.
+Generally, late assignments will be assessed a penalty of at least 20 points per day late and will not be accepted more than three days after original due date.
 Course lessons are available to you in advance.
 It is your responsibility to plan ahead and work ahead if necessary to accommodate your personal schedule.
 This flexibility is one of the great features of online learning.
 Take advantage of it!